enyo/opentip/README.markdown

 	$('elementId').addTip('Content', { options });

+For the complete documentation please visit [www.opentip.org][opentip].

 ## Author
-Opentip is written by Matthias Loitsch.
+Opentip is written by Matthias Loitsch.<br>
 All graphics by Tjandra Mayerhold.

 ## License